Welcome to the Prader-Willi Syndrome Association of New Zealand

 Oct 2021 – Content of 2023 of Disability Survey

 Stats NZ consulted on the content of the 2023 Disability Survey, the first since 2013.
-This survey is the main source of information for estimating the number of disabled people in New Zealand and provides information on how well they are faring across a range of outcomes.
+This survey is the main source of information estimating the number of disabled people in New Zealand and provides information on how well they are faring across a range of outcomes.
 Government and other organisations use this data to understand the needs of disabled people and plan services for them.
-Therefore, it is important to provide feedback on the content of the survey to ensure relevant data is collected from the PWS and rare disorder communities.
+Therefore, it is important to ensure relevant data is collected from the PWS and rare disorder communities.

 PWSA(NZ) Submission to Stats NZ